Romeo and Juliet poster

 The inciting incident occurs at 17 minutes when Benvolio suggests Romeo attend the Capulet feast to compare Rosaline with other beauties, planting the seed that will lead Romeo to meet Juliet and change everything..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Romeo chooses to enter the Capulet house despite his premonition of "untimely death," crossing the threshold into enemy territory where his life will be forever changed., moving from reaction to action.
+This illustrates the protagonist's commitment to Romeo chooses to enter the Capulet house despite his premonition of "untimely death," crossing the threshold into enemy territory where his life will be forever changed., moving from reaction to action.

 The Collapse moment at 103 minutes (75% through) represents the emotional nadir.
 Here, Juliet is utterly alone - her father threatens disownment, her mother refuses to help, and the Nurse betrays her by suggesting bigamy.
-All support systems collapse, leaving only death as escape., reveals the protagonist at their lowest point.
+All support systems collapse, leaving only death as escape., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 80% of the runtime.
 Juliet drinks the potion, choosing apparent death over false marriage.
 This act of courage commits her fully to Romeo or death - there is no turning back from this threshold., demonstrating the transformation achieved throughout the journey.